Duimon/thebezelproject-scripts/README.md

 * [BEZEL & FRAME COLOR] Color Saturation			= 0.00
 * [BEZEL & FRAME COLOR] Color Value (Brightness		= 10.00

+_(Should be the default values but make sure they are set this way, the last script will fail otherwise)_

 Save a core preset.

 **7.** Edit the core preset at **” RetroArch\shaders\presets\Beetle PSX HW\Beetle PSX HW.slangp”**